Working with a Lawyer (Washington State)

 What Can I Expect from My Lawyer?

-You can ask them to send you copies of all relevant letters and court documents.
+• Send you copies of all relevant letters and court documents

-They should follow whatever basic decisions you make in your case.
+• Follow whatever basic decisions you make in your case

 What Is “Attorney-Client Privilege”?

-The rules all lawyers must follow say that a lawyer cannot share with anyone else information you have given about your case, unless you agree in advance.
+In general, your lawyer cannot share information you have given about your case unless you agree in advance.
 This is “attorney-client privilege.”

-There are some exceptions to this rule.
-Your lawyer must share information if the information could prevent reasonably certain death or substantial bodily harm.
-This could include serious domestic violence or child abuse.
+• Lawyers MUST share information if it could prevent serious harm or death.
+This could include domestic violence or child abuse.

-Also, if your lawyer tells you something and you tell someone else, that information may not be protected anymore.
-You should talk to your lawyer about ways you can prevent “waiving” your attorney-client privilege.
+• Also, if your lawyer tells you something and you tell someone else, that information may not be protected anymore.
+Talk to your lawyer about how to prevent “waiving” (losing) your attorney-client privilege.

 What Can My Lawyer Expect from Me?